paphko/mmm-openhabfloorplan/README.md

 ## Configuring Openhab

+If you simply want to pull states with the update interval as configured above, you don't need to do any changes to your openhab configuration.
+But it is really impressive if state changes are immediately (with less than 1sec delay in my case) shown on the mirror!

 The easiest and least invasive way of configuring openhab to push state changes to the magic mirror server, is via a dedicated rules-file, e.g. `mirror.rules`:

 ````